IntelligentSoftwareSystems/GaloisGPU/README.md

 make # compiles all applications
 ```

 You can also recompile individual applciation ($APP) by entering $LSGDIR/apps/$APP directory.
-However, this can be done only after first  *make* was performed in the$LSGDIR.
+However, this can be done only after first  *make* was performed in the $LSGDIR.

 # Running